-neo.test.io.commun\io\test.BaseTestIO provide standard tests.
-To use these you need to upload some sample data files at the G-Node portal.
+neo.rawio.tests.common\rawio\test.BaseTestRawIO and neo.test.io.commun\io\test.
+BaseTestIO provide standard tests.
+To use these you need to upload some sample data files at gin-gnode.
 They will be publicly accessible for testing Neo.
 These tests:

-• check the compliance with the schema: hierachy, attribute types, ...

-- check if the IO respects the lazy and cascade keywords. - For IO able to both write and read data, it compares a generated dataset with the same data after a write/read cycle.
+- check the compliance with the schema: hierachy, attribute types, ... - For IO modules able to both write and read data, it compares a generated dataset with the same data after a write/read cycle.

-The test scripts download all files from the G-Node portal and store them locally in neo/test/io/files\for\tests/.
+The test scripts download all files from gin-gnode and stores them locally in /tmp/files\for\tests/.
 Subsequent test runs use the previously downloaded files, rather than trying to download them each time.